The Ergo 'Box' model#

 - For the box type description in the ErgoScript language specification.

-- Visit ErgoAddress.scala, ErgoBoxCandidate, and ErgoBox.
+- Visit ErgoAddress.scala, ErgoBoxCandidate, and ErgoBox in the reference client codebase.

 - For an in-depth explanation on Ergo box modeling, see this page.